 2. Always collect what you like, rather than what other people like.
 You have to live with your collection.

 3. Start off as a book collector before you actually become a tosogu collector.
 No hour spent on research is a wasted hour.
 Always have more reference books than fittings.

 4. Endeavor to study a number of high quality pieces in hand before buying – It always seems like a lot of “churn” in people’s collections are pieces they thought were great until they actually saw enough pieces to realise they weren’t.
-Books are good, but the images often omit a lot that you pick up on when you study the physical piece.
+Books are good, however images often omit alot that can only be picked up on when you study the physical piece.

 5. Try to purchase from reputable dealers, auction houses or fellow collectors where possible. eBay is full of crap – stay away!
 The Japanese auction sites (e.g. Yahoo) are good for hard to find books and some interesting tosogu appears from time to time.
 Try to buy fittings that have papers, this will help if you decide to re-sell them at a later date.

 6. None of us are experts.
 Respect other opinions and always provide constructive criticism.
 There is always more to learn!

 7. Never forget that you are just the custodian of these amazing items.
 Use gloves when necessary (e.g. kinko fittings) and handle them with care for future generations.
 Don’t clean anything unless you know what you’re doing and have sort the opinion of others.

 8. After a period of time try and specialise into one area of study/collecting.
 Find out all you can about your chosen area and share your knowledge with fellow collectors.
 After that you can move on to something else.

 9. It is OK to have a “catch and release” philosophy for study pieces, however never more than 6 items at any one time.